digvijaykasana/box-predictor-adk-/README.md

 # Box Predictor — ADK Agent (Optima)

 This repository is the **ADK (Google Gemini) agent** that wraps the trained **Optima** model for **box-packing prediction**.
-It keeps your original source **structure unchanged** and adds only documentation and placeholders so others can run it immediately.

 ## What it does
 - Accepts **natural-language prompts** (via Google ADK → Gemini).